Interrogation: Constitutional protections

-The Fifth Amendment, which states that one cannot be made to be "a witness against himself", prohibits law enforcement from forcing suspects to offer self-incriminating evidence.
+The Fifth Amendment to the United States Constitution, which states that one cannot be made to be "a witness against himself", prohibits law enforcement from forcing suspects to offer self-incriminating evidence.

 As a result of the Miranda v.
 Arizona ruling, police are required to read aloud to suspects under interrogation their Miranda Rights afforded to them by the Fifth Amendment, such as the right to remain silent and the right to seek counsel.
 If the police fail to administer the Miranda rights, all statements under interrogation are prohibited from being used as evidence in court proceedings.

 Push for mandatory recording of interrogations in the U.S.

 By the 2000s, a growing movement calls for the mandatory electronic recording of all custodial interrogations in the United States.
 "Electronic recording" describes the process of recording interrogations from start to finish.
 This is in contrast to a "taped" or "recorded confession," which typically only includes the final statement of the suspect.
 "Taped interrogation" is the traditional term for this process; however, as analog is becoming less and less common, statutes and scholars are referring to the process as "electronically recording" interviews or interrogations.
 Alaska, Illinois, Maine, Minnesota, and Wisconsin are the only states to require taped interrogation.
 New Jersey's taping requirement started on January 1, 2006.
 Massachusetts allows jury instructions that state that the courts prefer taped interrogations.
 Neil Nelson of the St. Paul Police Department, an expert in taped interrogation, has described taped interrogation in Minnesota as the "best tool ever forced down our throats".